Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-B894pE07Itc.md

 >
 > [Music]
 >
-> it is, if you come to us and ask how to set them up you're kind of wasting your time because i me and jayce don't know how to do it, there is a video that jay's put up, on youtube a little bit like talking about it but like it's very bare bones and it's probably dated by now so yes
+> it is, if you come to us and ask how to set them up you're kind of wasting your time because I me and jayce don't know how to do it, there is a video that jay's put up, on youtube a little bit like talking about it but like it's very bare bones and it's probably dated by now so yes